CrimeIsDown/trunk-transcribe/README.md

 You can access a basic search page showing the calls at http://localhost:7700 (when prompted for an API key, enter the value of MEILI_MASTER_KEY in your .env).
 A custom search interface can also be built using the [Meilisearch API](https://docs.meilisearch.com/learn/getting_started/quick_start.html) and/or [InstantSearch.js](https://github.com/meilisearch/instant-meilisearch).
 This software may come with a customized search interface at a later date.

+**To use the same interface as on [CrimeIsDown.com](https://crimeisdown.com/transcripts/search):** Go to [crimeisdown.com/settings](https://crimeisdown.com/settings) and update the `MEILISEARCH_URL` to http://localhost:7700 or whatever your publicly accessible URL is.
+Next, update `MEILISEARCH_KEY` to match the key in your `.env` file.
+Third, if using a different index name, update `MEILISEARCH_INDEX` to that index name.
+After doing all those updates, you should be able to return to the transcript search page and have it talk to your local copy instead.

 There are numerous `docker-compose.*.yml` files in this repo for various configurations of the different components.
 Add `COMPOSE_FILE=` to your `.env` with the value being a list of docker-compose configurations separated by `:`, see `.env.example` for some common ones.

 ### Running workers using OpenAI's paid Whisper API